Roy Orbison: 1970s: Struggles

-1980–1988: Career revival
+1980–1988: Revival and Traveling Wilburys

-In 1980, Don McLean recorded "Crying" and it went to the top of the charts, first in the Netherlands then reaching number five in the US and staying on the charts for 15 weeks; it was number one in the UK for three weeks and also topped the Irish Charts.
-In 1981 he performed "Pretty Woman" on an episode of The Dukes of Hazzard.
+In 1980, Don McLean recorded a cover of Orbison's 1961 hit single "Crying" and it went to the top of the charts, first in the Netherlands then reaching number five in the US and staying on the charts for 15 weeks; it was number one in the UK for three weeks and also topped the Irish charts.
+In 1981, he performed "Pretty Woman" on an episode of The Dukes of Hazzard.
 Orbison was all but forgotten in the US, yet he reached popularity in less likely places such as Bulgaria in 1982.
 He was astonished to find that he was as popular there as he had been in 1964, and he was forced to stay in his hotel room because he was mobbed on the streets of Sofia.
-In 1981, he and Emmylou Harris won a Grammy Award for their duet "That Lovin' You Feelin' Again" from the comedy film Roadie (in which Orbison also played a cameo role), and things were picking up.
+In 1981, Emmylou Harris and he won a Grammy Award for their duet "That Lovin' You Feelin' Again" from the comedy film Roadie (in which Orbison also played a cameo role), and things were picking up.
 It was Orbison's first Grammy, and he felt hopeful of making a full return to popular music, In the meantime, Van Halen released a hard-rock cover of "Oh, Pretty Woman" on their 1982 album Diver Down, further exposing a younger generation to Orbison's music.

+Orbison, his wife, and two oldest children moved from Nashville to Malibu in 1986.
+Following the move, Orbison's involvement with the Los Angeles creative community proved to be very important for him..